About the Center

 Manufacturing Work

-The Center is a networked interface between the business community and these partnering educational institutions.
-It gathers information from employers on workforce, technology, and operational challenges and then coordinates training, curriculum, and research and development programs at the partnering educational institutions to directly address the employers’ needs.
+The Center serves as a networked interface between the business community and our educational partners – gathering information on workforce, technology, and operational needs, and coordinating relevant training, applied learning, and research solutions across the institutions.

 Ready to work with the Center?